Appearances (shorts): Recall

 - Benevolent A.I.: Athena tries to take care of Winston by reminding him to take care of his health.

-- The Comically Serious: She's shown to have a bit of a slightly comedic side beneath her flat, professional demeanor, pausing while one of Reaper's mooks is thrown through a window as she speaks in Recall, and "engaging Party Mode" in Reflections.
+- The Comically Serious: She's shown to have a bit of comedic awareness beneath her flat, professional demeanor, pausing while one of Reaper's mooks is thrown through a window as she speaks in Recall, and "engaging Party Mode" in Reflections.

 - Meaningful Name: Athena was the Greek goddess of wisdom, and here she is an AI operating Overwatch's computer systems.

 - Mission Briefing: Idle in the ship you spawn in in Control maps and you might hear Athena give a briefing on the alleged mission in the area (such as Talon operatives seeking something in Ilios's ruins).

 - Mission Control: Athena is the announcer in multiplayer, stating mission objectives and keeping track of time.